 JBA conducted a rigorous literature review for the National Endowment for the Arts to identify evidence on the role of arts-based interventions.
 We identified, summarized, and synthesized recent relevant research using a mixed-methods appraisal tool to inform the quality of the evidence.
 A program scan was conducted to describe and highlight a range of programs that use the arts to address pain management or substance use disorder prevention or treatment.
 A technical workgroup helped shape the approach, suggested programs to include, and provided feedback.

 Julie Leis, Ph.D.

 Senior Research Associate

-Julie Leis has more than 16 years of experience in applied research and program evaluation in the areas of home visiting, mental health, and child...
+Julie Leis has nearly 20 years of experience in applied research and program evaluation in the areas of home visiting, mental health, and child development...

 Colleen Morrison, Ph.D.